Mutual of Omaha Long-Term Disability Denial Attorney

 These tactics are designed to delay your claim and intimidate you so that you give up your fight.
 Do not fall for these tactics.
 Talk with a Mutual of Omaha disability lawyer as soon as possible.

-Do I Need a Disability Attorney to Handle My Mutual of Omaha Appeal?
+Do You Need Our Disability Attorney to Handle Your Mutual of Omaha Appeal?

-You are not required to hire a lawyer to file a long-term disability appeal.
-Mutual of Omaha prefers that you do not consult with a lawyer because it does not want you to learn about your legal rights.
+You are not required to hire our lawyer to file a long-term disability appeal.
+Mutual of Omaha prefers that you do not consult with our lawyer because it does not want you to learn about your legal rights.

 An insurance company has enormous resources to fight long-term disability claims.
 They are large corporations with legal departments and teams of adjusters, investigators, and claims representatives.
 Each of these professionals protects the best interest of the insurance company.